stan-dev/pystan2/doc/api.rst

       inc_warmup : bool
          If True, warmup samples are kept; otherwise they are discarded.
 If `permuted` is True, `inc_warmup` is ignored.
+      dtypes : dict
+         datatype of parameter(s).
+         If nothing is passed, np.float will be used for all parameters.

       Returns